 I quickly ignored these ideas because I remembered a demonstration from my 5th grade Teacher where She combined lipids (Fat) and water in a glass.

-As you might expect, the fat and the water never combined - fat is non-polar and water is polar - and the fat sat on top of the water.
+As you might expect, the fat and the water never combined - lipids are non-polar and water is polar - and the lipids sat on top of the water.

-Meaning, this idea that somehow the fat could penetrate the brisket (which is primarily water) made no sense.
+Meaning, this idea that somehow the rendered brisket fat could penetrate the brisket (which is primarily water) made no sense.

 You will also hear folks say the fat can render and then braise the meat.
 This idea I can more-so get behind and is a big reason for why I foil boat all of my briskets.